mlatif01/blog/_posts/JS30/2019-12-20-Day-10-JavaScript-Challenge.markdown

 categories: JS30
 ---

-Been busy with job interviews so fallen behind a tad bit!

 This one is quite tricky!
 We have to implement functionality so that when a user holds shift and then clicks another checkbox a few rows down, all the checkboxes inbetween those should be checked.